top of page

 Tiffany Hammond — an autistic mother, writer, and advocate -- tells stories that center the messy, beautiful, hard, and deeply human parts of being neurodivergent, Black, and raising autistic children in a world that often forgets to listen.

-Through books, essays, and public speaking, she works to challenge how the world sees disability — and how we see ourselves within it.
+Through books, essays, and public speaking, Tiffany works to challenge how the world sees disability — and how we see ourselves within it.
 Whether she's writing a picture book, unpacking the politics of masking, or simply sitting with the hard truths of parenting, everything she does is rooted in love, honesty, and liberation.

 bottom of page